Monday 2:00 – 6:00

 Limit On Amount Of Materials That Can Be Borrowed At Any One Time:

-Seven DVDs or TV shows per card, no limit on books per card, three music CDs per card, three video games per card, one Launch pad or tablet per card.
+Ten DVDs or TV shows per card, no limit on books per card, five music CDs per card, five video games per card, one Launch pad or tablet per card.

 Length of Loan Period: